India follows China's lead to widen use of coronavirus tracing app

 It made India the world’s only democratic country to make the use of a contact tracing app mandatory for its citizens, according to Software Freedom Law Center (SFLC).

 “The government is virtually forcing you and taking your data without consent,” said B.N.
-Srikrishna, a former Supreme Court judge, who led an unsuccessful effort to draft India’s first data-privacy law.
+Srikrishna, a former Supreme Court judge, who led an effort to draft India’s first data-privacy law.

 “Once your fundamental rights are being breached left and right, without anybody to question you, and if the courts are not going to help you, you’re even worse than China.”